caretak3r/docu/docs/protoBolt-docs/index.md

-# Protegrity Documentation
+# protoBolt Documentation

-Welcome to the Protegrity documentation!
+Welcome to the protoBolt documentation!

-This documentation provides everything you need to get started with Protegrity.
+This documentation provides everything you need to get started with protoBolt.

 ## Getting Started